On Legendrian products and twist spuns: Introduction

 \end{defn} The Legendrian product is \emph{embedded} if and only if the two Legendrians have distinct Reeb chord lengths.
 Legendrian products were introduced and studied in \cite{LegendrianProducts} by Lambert-Cole who, among other things, computed their classical invariants.
 Also see the work \cite{GeneratingFamilyLC} by the same author for results about existence of generating families for products as well as computations of certain Morse flow-trees.

-\begin{remark} The Legendrian isotopy class of $\Lambda_1\boxtimes \Lambda_2$ is only invariant under Legendrian isotopy of the two factors as long as the pair has distinct Reeb chord lengths for each time in the isotopy; in particular, the Legendrian product thus depends on the choice of the Legendrian \emph{embeddings} $\Lambda_i\hookrightarrow (P_i\times \R, dz+\theta_i)$ as opposed to just their general Legendrian isotopy classes. \end{remark} For instance, if $\Lambda_1 < \Lambda_2,$ the contact isotopy
+\begin{remark} The Legendrian isotopy class of $\Lambda_1\boxtimes \Lambda_2$ is only invariant under Legendrian isotopy of the two factors as long as the pair has distinct Reeb chord lengths for each time in the isotopy; in particular, the Legendrian product thus depends on the choice of the Legendrian \emph{embeddings} $\Lambda_i\hookrightarrow (P_i\times \R, dz_i+\eta_i)$ and not merely on their Legendrian isotopy classes. \end{remark} Assume that $\Lambda_1 < \Lambda_2.$ In this case we can rescale the Reeb chords on $\Lambda_2$ to make them even longer by applying the contact isotopy

-induced by the lift of the Liouville flow has the effect of rescaling the length of each Reeb chord of $\Lambda_2$ by $e^t.$ This contact isotopy will be used repeatedly in constructions below.
+induced by the lift of the Liouville flow.
+This has the effect of rescaling the length of each Reeb chord of $\Lambda_2$ by $e^t$; the Reeb chord lengths clearly remain distinct from those of $\Lambda_1$ throughout the isotopy.
+This rescaling will be used repeatedly in constructions below.

 The Chekanov--Eliashberg algebra of a Legendrian product is expected to contain more information than merely what is contained in the DGAs of the knots themselves \cite{LegendrianProducts}.
 For instance, pseudoholomorphic discs that have boundary on each knot and more than one positive puncture naturally enter the computation of the differential.
 Due to the transversality issues that arise in such considerations, we still lack a structural understanding of the DGAs of Legendrian products.
 For the same reason we have not been able to answer the following natural question: \begin{question} Is there a Legendrian torus in $\R^{5}$ which is not obtained as a Legendrian product? \end{question} We expect the answer to be negative; more precisely, we believe that the Legendrian tori from \cite{LegendrianBSLagrangianTori} that we also consider in Section \ref{sec:other} below are not products.